stridecolossus/JOVE/doc/blog/part 3 - cube demo/textures.md

 }
 ```

-The only noteworthy method is a factory to create a bind method for a group of descriptor sets:
+The only noteworthy methods are the over-loaded factory methods to create a bind command:

 ```java
 public static Command bind(Pipeline.Layout layout, Collection<DescriptorSet> sets) {